demijeffrey/Phase-1-Project--Joke-Generator/README.md

 This joke randomizer uses an external API source to generate various jokes.
 This randomizer also lets you make a list of 'favorited' jokes as well as allows you to create and save your own jokes.

+*NOTE* Many of the jokes within this app are not appropriate for users under age 18.
+User discretion is advised.

 ### Requirements